osjayaprakash/osjayaprakash0.github.io/reading.md

 * [zenhabits.net](https://zenhabits.net/archives/)
   * Zen Habits
 * [www.aaronsw.com](http://www.aaronsw.com/)
   * Aaron Swartz was CEO of Reddit and author of RSS.
-  * He is deceased, however this blog is still active, and contents from his blog are useful.
+He is deceased, however, this blog is still active and contents from his blog are useful.
 * [Innerworth - Mind over markets](https://zerodha.com/varsity/module/innerworth/)
   * Blogs posts written about mindset required for trading.
-  * The advices can useful in life other than trading.
+The advices can useful in life other than trading.
 * [Mr Money Mustache](https://www.mrmoneymustache.com/)
   * Lifestyle and financial tips.